 Attorney for Automobile Searches in Georgetown, TX

 If you were arrested in Central Texas as the result of a search of your motor vehicle, it is in your best interest to quickly retain legal counsel.
-Law Office of Michael J. Price aggressively defends clients accused of traffic offenses in Belton, Taylor, Hutto, Round Rock, Georgetown, and many other surrounding areas of Bell County and Williamson County.
+Price & Twine, PLLC aggressively defends clients accused of traffic offenses in Belton, Taylor, Hutto, Round Rock, Georgetown, and many other surrounding areas of Bell County and Williamson County.

 Georgetown criminal defense lawyer Michael J. Price will investigate the circumstances surrounding the search of your vehicle and can fight to have any evidence unlawfully obtained suppressed so prosecutors are unable to present it in court.